 “The Sabbath was made for people, not people for the Sabbath”

-By the time Jesus born, there were so many strict rules (melachot) about what was not allowed on the Sabbath.
+By the time Jesus was born, there were so many strict rules (‘melachot’) about what was not allowed on the Sabbath.
 The Sabbath was a chore (pun intended) to keep the way the Pharisees and Teachers of the Law dictated.
 Jesus says directly that the rest day was made for people.

 This day is a day of rest and to honor and worship the Lord.
 Where the presence of the Lord is, there is liberty (2 Corinthians 3:17).
 The Sabbath is a free day to sink deep into God’s presence and experience all He has to offer.
 The fact is that when we are doing God’s will, we are free.
 When we are in line with God’s will, we are free.
 There is freedom and provision provided to those serving within the ministry of reconciliation who obey the Lord of the Sabbath.
-Jesus’ point is that Sabbath laws and the rest day itself was meant for the benefit of the people, not as a chore.
+Jesus’ point is that Sabbath laws and the rest day itself were meant for the benefit of the people, not as a chore.

-‘The extra laws and pressure added by the Teachers of the Law was not necessary and defeated the purpose of the freedom found in God’s rest.
+‘The extra laws and pressure added by the Teachers of the Law were not necessary and defeated the purpose of the freedom found in God’s rest.
 Their laws also do not circumvent God’s original design, which is what Jesus is advocating.